Culturally diverse LGBTQIA+ support services and groups

-Wondering what support is available for LGBTQI young people from diverse backgrounds?
-There are a growing number of groups and events that celebrate cultural diversity within the LGBTQI community, as well as support services nationwide and in every state run by and for queer youth from cultural, ethnic and religious minorities.
+Wondering what support is available for LGBTQIA+ young people from diverse backgrounds?
+There are a growing number of LGBTQIA+ community groups and events that celebrate cultural diversity, as well as support services nationwide and in every state run by and for queer youth from cultural, ethnic and religious minorities.

 This can help if:

 National support services

 Australian LGBTQI Multicultural Council (AGMC) is the peak body for non-heterosexual individuals of colour.
 The AGMC website raises awareness about upcoming LGBTQI events from culturally and linguistically diverse backgrounds.

 A-Men is an online social group for gay Asian men living in Australia.
 Their online magazine explores art, sexuality and cultural identity.